Breaking In Without Malware

 Living Off the Land (LotL) Attacks Explained

 Living off the Land (LotL) attacks (also referred to as “fileless attacks”) have been a persistent threat in cybersecurity for over a decade.
 These attacks involve malicious actors leveraging legitimate applications, system tools, and processes to conduct malicious activities, thereby evading traditional security measures.
 The term “Living off the Land” was coined around 2013, but the concept has been in practice for much longer.
 Over the years, the prevalence of LotL attacks has drastically increased.
 In recent years, for example, CrowdStrike reported in 2023 that 62% of detections involved LotL techniques.
-This continued into 2024, with a notable rise in cyberattacks employing LotL methods, particularly by nation-state actors targeting critical infrastructure.
+This continued into 2024, with a notable rise in cyberattacks employing living off the land attacks (LotL) methods, particularly by nation-state actors targeting critical infrastructure.
 The increasing sophistication and frequency of these attacks underscore the importance of robust security measures and continuous monitoring to detect and mitigate these kinds of threats.

 Table of Contents